Reviews You Can Rely On

 The Nextbase 622GW 4K comes equipped with a massive screen when compared to the average dash cam.
 This three-inch LCD touchscreen is accurate and easy to see.
 The 622GW offers a number of safety features like parking mode, SOS services, and Alexa support, all easily navigated by a clearly labeled and intuitive menu.
 The video quality and reliability are great, ensuring you don't miss a beat.

-Our main gripe with the Nextbase 622GW is the price.
-There is no denying this is a high-performing dash cam, but other contenders in our lineup almost match its performance for a fraction of the price.
-If you are searching for an intuitive dash cam with a large touch screen and are willing to spend the money, the 622GW is an option you should explore further.
-Still, we know the price may be too high for some.
-If you're shopping on a tighter budget, the Miofive 4K is a great pick at a lower price.
+After all our testing, our biggest complaint with the Nextbase 622GW is the cost.
+There is no denying this is a high-performing dash cam, but other contenders in our review almost match its performance for a fraction of the price.
+So, if you're shopping on a tighter budget, check out the Miofive 4K.
+If you are searching for an intuitive dash cam with a large touch screen and can afford to splurge, the 622GW is an option you should explore further.

 Read more: Nextbase 622GW 4K Review